 Any discoveries or inventions made in the course of research under a Wheat Ridge Ministries – O.P.
 Kretzmann Memorial Fund Grant is the property, in equal shares, of the researcher, of Valparaiso University and of the We Raise Foundation.
 The right to publish results of the research must belong exclusively to the researcher.

-All faculty with the rank of lecturer or above, with the exception of those in the Law School, and who have served the University for at least three (3) academic years prior to the effective date of the appointment are eligible.
+All faculty with the rank of lecturer or above, who have served the University for at least three (3) academic years prior to the effective date of the appointment, are eligible.

 In awarding grants from this fund, there must be no discrimination based on race, sex, color, or national origin.
 Religious considerations may be taken into account to the extent of evaluating the potential value of the proposed research for the life and ministry of the church.
 In the event no eligible requests for grants are received in any given year, that year’s earnings on the fund will be added to the principal of the fund.